 And that’s a wrap!

-Thank you for reading this post on AR verbs in Spanish.
-We hope that these explanations have helped to clarify some of the most common questions and confusions around conjugating regular, irregular and stem changing verbs.
-Please do share this article if you have found it helpful.
+Thank you for reading this post on -ar verbs in Spanish.
+We hope that these explanations have helped to clarify some of the most common questions and confusions around conjugating regular, irregular, and stem-changing verbs.

-Finally, remember to continue to use these verbs in your spoken Spanish as much as possible.
+Remember to continue to use these verbs in your spoken Spanish as much as possible.
 Additionally, you can use the lists above to master the endings.